CrossLangNV/DGFISMA_term_extraction/README.md

 https://github.com/alina-crosslang/term-extraction/tree/master/media/full_dgf_jsons_table2.csv

 The proper way to rank most relevant terms will eventually need to be included in the pipeline, since not all the relevant terms will have a tf-idf score, and not all highly ranked terms (especially unigrams) are equally relevant.

+For unit test run "pytest annotationsTest.py"

+Currently a script is running for the composition of a vocabulary file on thorne:/home/alina/dgf-voc/dgf-voc.csv The final voc file should still be deduplicated.
+Be sure to add it to the media folder, and amend the PATH_TO_VOC variable in views.py